 Thankfully, there is a new kid in town, “Progressive Web App” (PWA).
-It’s an app that is accessed through a browser and offers app-like experiences to your users on any device or platform.
+It’s an app that is accessed through a browser and offers app-like experiences to your users on any device or platform, also for online payments.

 Rightfully, many retailers are questioning the value of a native app for their business.
 They are expensive to develop and are a pain to discover and download.
 The only way to distribute them is via app stores.
 Users then have to follow 4 to 6 steps to download a single app.
 This is just too much asked for and inconvenient.
 PWAs overcome the issues with native apps while bringing in the best features of browsers on top.